1971 World Series

 Twenty-one-year-old rookie Bruce Kison pitched 6 1/3 scoreless innings and allowed just one hit in two appearances for the Pirates.
 The right-handed side-winder set a record of three hit batters in a World Series game, which also tied the 1907 record.

 This was the first of three consecutive World Series, all seven games, in which the winning team scored fewer runs overall.
 The trend continued for the next seven-game series in 1975.
 These two teams met again in the Fall Classic eight years later with the same result, as the Pirates won the final three games to win in seven, the final one on the road.

 Background

+Pittsburgh Pirates

 The Pirates won the National League East by a rather comfortable seven-game margin over the St. Louis Cardinals then defeated the San Francisco Giants, three games to one, in the National League Championship Series.
-Meanwhile, the Orioles dominated the American League East by 12 games over the Detroit Tigers then swept the Oakland A's in the American League Championship Series.